¡Tu voz es tu voto!

 Para ver esta información en español, haz clic aqui: GeorgiaVota.com

 In the past decade, GALEO has engaged in countless efforts across the state to register new voters, mobilize the Latino electorate, and engage Latinos in the policy process.
-With the 2022 elections approaching, we will work tirelessly to ensure that all eligible Latino and Hispanic voters are registered and turn out to vote.
+With the 2024 US Senate Runoff Elections approaching, we will work tirelessly to ensure that all eligible Latino and Hispanic voters are registered and turn out to vote.
 Having a proactive and robust Latino electorate will shape the future of our state and our nation!

 Here are some tips for election day that would be helpful to share with your friends: